maxbond007/DataEngineer_CaseStudy_CNB/README.md

-# CNB Exchange Rates ETL Script
+# CNB Exchange Rates Parser

 ## Overview
 This script automates the extraction and transformation of exchange rates from the **Czech National Bank (ČNB)**: